wschimitsch/wschimitsch.github.io/README.md

-## Personal Website ##
+## (WIP) Photography Website ##

-Hey, my name is Will Schimitsch, and this repo contains some HTML for my personal website.
+Home for artwork and photography from Lauren Clark.

-There, you can find some information on my background, education and research, personal projects I've worked on, and some things I do in my free time.
+While I build out this website, it will live on my GitHub pages account so I can still deploy it for free for others to see (temporarily).
+Once complete, this will be moved to a different repo and deployed to a real domain/static website builder.

 Access the website [here](https://wschimitsch.github.io/).